Online Directory Business Model Explained

 Supreme Directory can be used for Generic Classifieds too

-These are directory websites that enable a private individual to sell used items.
+These are directory websites that enable individuals to sell used items privately.

-This business model is more environment-friendly and cost-savvy for individuals on a low budget.
+This business model is more environmentally friendly and cost-savvy for individuals on a low budget.

-The best examples are eBay, which gets a % of each sale.
+The best example is eBay, which receives a % of each sale.

 Other sites like Craigslist, though, may model their revenue income as pay-per-listing.

-For a generic Classifieds portal, the GeoDirectory Supreme Directory theme will be a great fit and provide a great WordPress Classifieds Theme.
+For a generic Classifieds portal, the GeoDirectory Supreme Directory theme will be a great fit and provide an excellent WordPress Classifieds Theme.
 You can install a demo in less than 2 minutes.

 12 Cars